CS682-S22/dsd-final-project-palakjn/README.md

-# Implementing Distributed Banking System by using Raft Consensus Algorithm
+# Implementing Distributed publisher subscriber System by using Raft Consensus Algorithm
 ***

 > **Note:** The application has been taken only for learning how Raft Consensus Algorithm works, it may not exactly mimic the real distributed banking system.